mabellau/mabellau/README.md

 - 👋 Hi, I’m @mabellau, I am apsiring coding dabbler.
 - 👀 I’m interested in all things data and statistics related!
-- 🌱 I’m currently learning python, R, and Java
+- 🌱 I’m currently learning python, R, and javascript.
-- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me on here! :)

 <!---
 mabellau/mabellau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.